-Shipping industry is getting boosted in terms of their work recently, post COVID-19, every country is dependent on shipping for inland transportation, import, export, etc. and in this, the most difficult task is to maintain the data or the details of the transaction.
-With an increase in demands by the customer the hard copy documentation is also an aspect which companies are fed up with.
+The shipping industry is getting boosted in terms of their work recently, post COVID-19, every country is dependent on shipping for inland transportation, import, export, etc. and in this, the most difficult task is to maintain the data or the details of the transaction.
+With an increase in demands by the customer the hard copy documentation is also an aspect that companies are fed up with.
 What if all these data transactions can be done online without paper, this is when we can use the EDI shipping system.
-It Helps B2B EDI transaction to happen seamlessly with very fewer errors
+It Helps B2B EDI transactions to happen seamlessly with very fewer errors

-The world of shipping is changing in all the aspects no matter airways, waterways, ground ways, or railways.
+The world of shipping is changing in all aspects no matter airways, waterways, groundways, or railways.
 As the whole process of the chain is interdependent on each other, the import and export activities are taking place vigorously.
 So, to survive in the business environment, a business must improve performance including its shipping process.

 Normally, The shipping business has to manage the documentation details of the